stevenpawley/Pyspatialml/docs/quickstart.rst

 Appending and Dropping Layers
 =============================

 Append layers from another Raster to the stack.
-Note that this occurs in-place by default, unless the ``in_place = False`` parameter is used.
-Duplicate names are automatically given a suffix:
+Duplicate names are automatically given a suffix.

 ::

-    stack.append(Raster(nc.band7))
+    stack.append(Raster(nc.band7), in_place=True)
     stack.names

 Rename RasterLayers using a dict of old_name : new_name pairs: